YasheerahYaqoot/acm_project/README.md

 The following simulation shows an arbitrary trajectory which the morphogear followed.
 Here the varying steplengths needed according to the specific path can be seen.
 ![Arbitrary Trajectory](https://github.com/YasheerahYaqoot/acm_project/assets/140263131/72acc1fb-397f-47f9-8eb2-e71c54063f1a)

-The following simulation shows how the legs of MorphoGear carryout a step generated from the MPC
+The following simulation shows how the legs of MorphoGear carry out a step generated from the MPC
 ![Limbs Simulation](https://github.com/YasheerahYaqoot/acm_project/assets/140263131/cfd34b74-b26c-403f-9f66-7c85859b7bbe)